 Newly Diagnosed Patients & Additional Information

-The most important step for the newly diagnosed PC patients is to become educated about PC.
-There are three excellent sources available, Publications about PC, The Internet, and Support Groups.
-You will find separate pages on our web site for these sources.
-Click on the links to the left for more information regarding Website Links, Support Groups and our Video Library.
+The most crucial step for newly diagnosed PC patients is to become educated about PC.
+Three excellent sources are available: Publications about PC, The Internet, and Support Groups.
+You will find separate pages on our website for these sources.

 What is Prostate Cancer?

 Prostate cancer originates in the prostate, which is one of the male sex glands.
-The prostate is about the size of a walnut and lies just below the urinary bladder and surrounds the upper part of the urethra.
-The urethra is the tube that carries urine form the bladder and semen from the sex glands out of the penis.
+The prostate is about the size of a walnut, lies just below the urinary bladder, and surrounds the upper part of the urethra.
+The urethra is the tube that carries urine from the bladder and semen from the sex glands out of the penis.

 Anatomy of the Prostate

 The prostate is a gland about the size of a walnut, located under the bladder and surrounding the upper part of the urethra.
 The urethra is a tube that carries urine and semen through the penis to the outside of the body.
 The prostate gland is found only in men.
 It produces semen, the liquid that carries the sperm when a man ejaculates.